analogdevicesinc/adi_3dtof_floor_detector/README.md

 - USB type-C to type-A cable - with 5gbps data speed support
 - Host laptop with intel i5 or higher cpu running Ubuntu-20.04LTS or WSL2 with Ubuntu-20.04

+ :memo: *Note:*
- :memo: _Note_: Refer the [EVAL-ADTF3175D-NXZ User Guide](https://wiki.analog.com/resources/eval/user-guides/eval-adtf3175d-nxz) to ensure the Eval module has the adequate power supply during the operation.
+ Refer the [EVAL-ADTF3175D-NXZ User Guide](https://wiki.analog.com/resources/eval/user-guides/eval-adtf3175d-nxz) to ensure the Eval module has the adequate power supply during the operation.

 The below diagram shows the architecture of the required hardware setup.